 E Codes: Another issue relates to external cause-of-injury reporting.
 Eight of the 27 Patient Safety Indicators and three of the Pediatric Quality Indicators use E code data to help identify complications of care or to exclude cases (e.g., poisonings, self-inflicted injury, trauma) from numerators and denominators, as shown in Table 4 at the end of this methods report.
-Although E codes in the AHRQ PSI and PDI software have been augmented wherever possible with the related non-E codes in the ICD-9-CM system, E codes are still included in some AHRQ PSI and PDI definitions.
-Uneven capture of these data has the potential of affecting some PSI rates and should be kept in mind when judging the level of these events.
+Although E codes in the AHRQ PSI and PDI software have been augmented wherever possible with the related non-E codes in the ICD-9-CM system, E codes are still included in some AHRQ PSI and

+PDI definitions.
+Uneven capture of these data has the potential of affecting rates and should be kept in mind when judging the level of these events.

-Race/ethnicity coding: Even excluding hospitals with a large proportion of race/ethnicity coding that was missing, there may still remain differences in racial and ethnicity coding among States that affect estimates.
-For example, some States include Hispanic ethnicity as a category among racial categories, some ask about Hispanic ethnicity separately from race.
+Race/ethnicity coding: Even excluding hospitals when a large proportion of race/ethnicity data was missing, there may still remain differences in race and ethnicity coding among States that affect the estimates.
+For example, some States include Hispanic ethnicity as one of the racial categories, and others record Hispanic ethnicity separately from race.
 At the hospital-level, policies vary on methods for collecting such data.
-Some hospitals ask the patient to identify their race and ethnicity, some determine it from observation.
+Some hospitals ask the patient to identify their race and ethnicity, and others determine it from observation.
 The effect of these and other unmeasured differences in coding of race and ethnicity across the States and hospitals cannot be assessed.

 Table 1.
-AHRQ Quality Indicators Selected for the National Healthcare Disparities Report
+AHRQ Quality Indicators Applied to the HCUP Data for the National Healthcare Disparities Report